val-nvs/film-camera/README.md

 You can choose the gate size, and you can slide the whole internal core assembly (that holds the film) to allow for multiple passes.
 Use a small gate, film for a few seconds, rewind at the end, and shift. (kind of like a sideways typewriter with 4 lines max).

 - Pulls 35mm film from the end, ignoring perfs.
-- Records multiple tracks in a single film strip (2 to 4).
+- Interchangeable gate + Records multiple tracks in a single film strip (2 to 4).
 With the smallest gate you can film up to 50s @ 24fps* or 66s @ 18fps*, per cartridge. *(Not capable of recording videos yet.)*
-- Interchangeable gate.
-Choose any aspect ratio without wasting film.
 - Independent variable shutter.
 - Sony E mount for interchangeable lenses (18mm flange).
 Compatible with C-mount adapters.
 - Manual variable framerate (real time by logging time)
 - OLED screen tracks how much film you used.
 - Unique manual variable FPS feature designed to [save on film] or [add slow motion] mid-shoot.
-(Each frame will be logged in time making it easy to sync audio).
+(Each frame will be logged in time making it easy to sync frames and sound).

 ## Code
 [Wokwi](https://wokwi.com/projects/452815686144819201)